[LAST UPDATED 31th OCTOBER 2021]

 This dynamic dataset includes full names, email addresses and phone numbers.
 This information is supplied when stakeholders respond in GABA Labs forms on the website.
 GABA Labs will also update these details when notified of changes.
 The information is not disclosed to 3rd parties, unless there is a legal obligation under UK law to do so.
 The data is processed by GABA Labs in order to respond to enquiries, and to create anonymised datasets.

 Our IT systems are protected by anti-virus and security software including automated file back-up.
 As additional security our stakeholder database is stored electronically off-line.

-- Subscriptions to “Playback” reports and “Micropolls” notifications
+- Subscriptions to news, reports and new poll notifications

 We use an online service called Mailchimp to process our broadcast communications with stakeholders.
 It handles all of the data we need for this.
-Mailchimp is part of The EU-US data privacy shield agreement, and is fully compliant with the General Data Protection Regulation – you can read more in the Mailchimp Privacy Statement.
+Mailchimp is part of The EU-US data privacy shield agreement, and is fully compliant with GDPR and DPA – you can read more in the Mailchimp Privacy Statement.

 You can unsubscribe from our communications at any time and remove your data completely by notifying us at firstname.lastname@example.org – we’ll respond to your request in compliance with GDPR (see below).

 Like millions of other websites, we use Google Analytics.
 Google Analytics is a piece of software that gathers data about visitors to the GABA Labs website.

 – which website you came from to get here

 – how long you stay for